-Likewise, if you have any worries about the well-being of a student who appears to be the target of harassment, hazing, or threats, it is essential to promptly inform an administrator about the issue.
+Likewise, if you have any worries about the well-being of a student who is the target of harassment, hazing, or threats, it is essential to promptly inform an administrator about the issue.
 The matter will be investigated without delay, and all accounts will be treated with utmost confidentiality.